 As part of an InterRail adventure to the Arctic Circle I’m making my first stop along the way in city of Cologne.

-This extract describes my arrival, my morning’s sightseeing and my departure.
+This post describes my arrival in Cologne, my morning’s sightseeing of Cologne’s top attractions and my departure.

 Arriving in the Dark

-I arrive some three hours later than planned at Cologne station, having missed a train connection in Brussels.
+I arrive at Cologne station some three hours later than planned, having missed a train connection in Brussels.

-Nevermind, I’m finally standing in the main square immediately outside the station and am gazing up at the Cathedral – wow, it is impressive.
+Nevermind, I’m finally standing in the main square immediately outside the station and am gazing up at the Cathedral – wow, it’s impressive.

 Now to find my first night’s accommodation.
 This is a pre-booked, cheap and convenient, hostel – The ‘Station- Hostel for Backpackers’.